konecnyjakub/mytester/README.md

 ### Automated tests runner extensions

 Automated tests runner's functionality can be extended by extensions.
-They can add callbacks for certain events.
-Extensions have to implement the *MyTester\ITesterExtension* interface.
+Extensions have to implement the *MyTester\ITesterExtension* interface, every method corresponds to an event that is fired during automated tests runner's life cycle.
 For now, custom extensions cannot be registered when using the script *vendor/bin/mytester*,

-Method getEventsPreRun returns callbacks that are called before all tests are run (when we know which test cases should be run), it receives MyTester\Events\TestsStarted as its first parameter.

-Method getEventsAfterRun returns callbacks that are called after all tests were run, it receives MyTester\Events\TestsFinished as its first parameter.

-Method getEventsBeforeTestCase returns callbacks that are called before a test case is run, it receives MyTester\Events\TestCaseStarted as its first parameter.

-Method getEventsAfterTestCase returns callbacks that are called after all test cases were run, it receives MyTester\Events\TestCaseFinished as its first parameter.

 Nette applications
 ------------------